menu

 Demographics

-The population of Edgard is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.26% of adults in Edgard have a bachelor's degree or even advanced degree.
+The citizens of Edgard are very well educated compared to the average community in the nation: 35.10% of adults in Edgard have a bachelor's degree or even advanced degree.

 The most common language spoken in Edgard is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and French Creole.

 Notable & Unique Neighborhood Characteristics